Skills: HR - Trainer / Instructor

 No location/work authorization restrictions found.

-Saudi Aramco is currently seeking a Music Teacher to work in the Saudi Aramco Expatriate Schools Division in the Eastern Province of Saudi Arabia.
+Saudi Aramco is currently seeking a Principal to work in the Saudi Aramco Expatriate Schools Division in the Eastern Province of Saudi Arabia.

-Saudi Aramco Expatriate Schools (SAES) is a well-established American curriculum school owned and operated by Saudi Aramco that opened its doors in 1944 as a one-room schoolhouse.
-Today, the district is comprised of six schools in four beautiful residential communities that enroll over 4,000 expatriate children who represent more than 80 nationalities.
+Saudi Aramco Expatriate Schools (SAES) is a well-established American-curriculum school owned and operated by Saudi Aramco that opened its doors in 1944 as a one-room schoolhouse.
+Today, the district is comprised of six schools in four beautiful residential communities that enroll approximately 4,000 expatriate children representing more than 60 nationalities.
 Employees of the Saudi Arabian Oil Company enjoy a highly competitive compensation and benefits package, generous vacation schedule, and a family-friendly lifestyle.
 SAES strives to be a preeminent school system where students achieve their maximum potential in a culture of continuous improvement.
-In support of this vision, SAES is seeking highly qualified, accomplished, passionate, and collaborative educators who love to work with children, aspire to learn and grow, and eager to embark on a life-changing opportunity.
+In support of this vision, SAES is seeking highly qualified, accomplished, passionate, and collaborative educators who love to work with children, aspire to learn and grow, and be eager to embark on a life-changing opportunity.

 Duties & Responsibilities: